firebolt-db/firebolt-db.github.io/docs/using-the-sql-workspace/using-the-sql-workspace.md

 ![](../assets/images/work-with-our-sql-editor-select-editor-keyboard-shortcuts.png)

-### Using query templates
+### Using script templates

-Query templates are available for common tasks, such as creating fact or dimension tables.
+Script templates are available for common tasks, such as creating fact or dimension tables.
 Place the cursor in the editor where you want to insert code, choose the **\</>** icon, and then select a query template from the list.

 ![](../assets/images/work-with-our-sql-editor-select-editor-templates.png)